WISER for Asia-Pacific

 Weather and Climate Information Services (WISER)

-WISER (Weather and Climate Information Services) is a UK government-funded initiative delivering transformational change in the quality, accessibility and use of weather and climate information services.
-In April 2023, the programme expanded to launch WISER Asia-Pacific, a nine-year (2023–2031) initiative under the FCDO’s Climate Action for a Resilient Asia (CARA) programme.
+Weather and Climate Information Services (WISER) is a UK government-funded initiative delivering transformational change in the quality, accessibility and use of weather and climate information services.
+In April 2023, the programme expanded to launch WISER Asia-Pacific, a nine-year (2023–2031) initiative under the Foreign, Commonwealth and Development Office (FCDO)’s Climate Action for a Resilient Asia (CARA) programme.
 It works across South Asia, Southeast Asia and Pacific Island nations to support sustainable development by improving weather and climate services – focusing on how forecasts can inform decision-making, preparedness and resilience to extreme weather and climate change.

 The WISER programme aims to deliver transformation in the generation and use of co-produced weather and climate services to support decision making at local, national, and regional levels, building resilience to the impacts of climate change.